kristoferbaxter/preset-env-modules/README.md

 # Demonstrate @babel/preset-env with ESModules targetting

-With the release of Babel 7 (beta 39 and beyond) one can now specifically target devices supporting ESModules.
+With the release of Babel 7 one can now specifically target devices supporting ESModules.

 This can greatly reduce the amount of JavaScript sent to modern devices with minimal effort.